openwisp/openwisp-radius/docs/deploy/freeradius_wpa_enterprise.rst

 need two dedicated ports, one for authentication and one for accounting and a related inner tunnel configuration.

-Let's create the site for an hypotethical organization called org-A.
+Let's create the site for an hypothetical organization called org-A.

-Don't forget to substitute the occurrences of ``<org_uuid>`` and ``<org_radius_api_token>`` with the UUID & Radius API token of each organization, refer to the section :ref:`organization_uuid_token` for finding these values.
+Don't forget to substitute the occurrences of ``<org_uuid>`` and ``<org_radius_api_token>`` with the UUID & Radius API token of each organization, refer to the section :ref:`radius_organization_uuid_token` for finding these values.

 .. code-block:: ini